grab/engineering-blog/_posts/2024-06-03-profile-guided-optimisation.md

   </figure>
 </div>

-​​After enabling PGO, the metric ingested event count / CPU  increased from 1.7M to 2.8M
+​​After enabling PGO, the metric ingested event count/CPU  increased from 1.7M to 2.8M.

 We have more events ingested in this service because the Drop events were decreased on producer.